New Safaris Are Lessons in Ecology

 On my first trip to Botswana, I went on a mokoro safari based at Oddballs’ Palm Island Luxury Lodge,

 a place I heard about through the traveler’s grapevine.
 Wonderful it was.
 Luxury it wasn’t.
 You go ashore to walk among the animals, cook over a log fire, and tell travelers tales under the Southern Cross.
-For camping and

 Not the Real Africa